durkdev/DROP/DOCS/DESIGN/dr_char.md

    + create a test command "die" to use for cleaning up indiviudal test chars.
    + delete the DB object... but add to a graveyard file.
    + create a "retire" command as well... archive the char for possible re-use later or monumentalize?

-__Hold on.
-Maybe study this more to get a better idea of how to do characters and rules:__ https://github.com/evennia/ainneve/blob/master/world/archetypes.py